What Are Other Medications to Treat Parkinson's?

 Exelon® (rivastigmine tartrate)

-Exelon and Exelon® Patch (rivastigmine transdermal system) are prescription medications used to treat mild, moderate, and severe memory problems associated with Parkinson’s disease (PD).
+Exelon and Exelon® Patch (rivastigmine transdermal system) are prescription medications used to treat mild to moderate memory problems associated with Parkinson’s disease (PD).
 Exelon is the first treatment approved by the U.S. Food and Drug Administration (FDA) for the treatment of dementia from PD.
 Exelon is also used to treat dementia from Alzheimer’s disease.7,8

 Although the precise mechanism of action of Exelon is not known, scientists believe that rivastigmine, the active compound in Exelon, enhances cholinergic function.
 Cholinergic neurons are those nerve cells that produce acetylcholine, a neurotransmitter (chemical messenger) that has many roles in the brain and body, including in the function of memory.1,6